UPDATED 10:15 p.m. Monday

 Both police departments tell Town and Country - Manchester Patch that they have no reports of injuries.

-Town and Country police report Mason Road remains closed Monday night at Peacock Farm Road, adjacent to Queeny Park, due to storm damage.
+police report Mason Road remains closed Monday night at Peacock Farm Road, adjacent to Queeny Park, due to storm damage.
 Police tell Patch an Ameren electric line is down over the roadway, so Mason Road will remain closed until Ameren crews can safely remove the line.

 All neighborhoods from Peacock Farms/Mason Valley south will need to access their neighborhoods from Manchester Road.
 Drivers should take an alternate route as crews work to clear the road.
 Many homes in the area remain without power Monday evening.
 In addition, other downed trees in the area fell on power lines.
 Ameren crews were still working to restore power Monday evening.